Nbettis1/CyberSecure/README.md

 - Update the hosts file to include the new server IP's and the host name of your choice. (make sure to include 'ansible_python_interpreter=/usr/bin/python3' after the IP)
 - Run the playbook, and navigate to the new servers IP via ssh and run docker ps to check that the installation worked as expected.

-_Answer the following questions to fill in the blanks:_
 - install-elk.yml is the elk installatation .yml file.
 Copy install-elk.yml to the /etc/asnible directory.
 - Update the /etc/ansible/hosts/ file with a new hosts name and specific IPs of each vm in the host.
 Update the .yml file and specify the host to install on.
 Additionally you can use --limit when running an ansible-playbook to specify a host name if the file does not specify one.
 You can additionally limit servers within a host this way.
 - After installation and allowing Kibana port access to your IP go to http://[your.ELK-VM.External.IP]:5601/app/kibana.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._